pondrejk/dizzer/chap-carto_insight.md

 Too often in the visual analytic process, researchers tend to focus on visual representations of the data but interaction design is not given equal priority.
 We need to develop a “science of interaction” rooted in a deep understanding of the different forms of interaction and their respective benefits.
 Then, R&D should be focused on expanding the repertoire of interaction techniques that can fill those gaps in the design space.

-Maybe to the end?
-However, there are inherent human tendencies that analysts must recognize and overcome.
-Interaction techniques must be developed that support an analytic dis- course and help compensate for human limitations, including:
-• *Information overload in complex situations*.
-Techniques are needed to help analysts simplify their cognitive load without compromising the analyst’s effectiveness and to help compensate for faulty memory.
-• *Overcoming biases*.
-Biases affect the way data are interpreted.
-Biases about the reliability of different sources may lead people to discount information from sources that aren’t considered reliable.
-People often see what they expect to see and tend to ignore evidence that is contradictory to a preferred theory.
-If they form a preliminary judgment too early in the analytical process, they may hold firm to it long after the evidence invalidates it [Heuer, 1999].
-• *Satisficing*.
-People settle for a “good enough” answer, sometimes stopping their analytical process before they identify critical information that would lead them to a different conclusion [Heuer, 1999].
-New interaction techniques are needed to support the user in evaluating evidence, challenging assumptions, and finding alternatives.
-Analytical environments should support the user in identifying and understanding all relevant information to reach a solid conclusion rapidly.
-The tools we create need to establish a correct balance between structure and intuition.

-New visual paradigms:
-- Organizing Large Collections of Information
-- Reasoning about Space and Time
-- Abstraction – Changing to the Appropriate Representation
-- Integrating Powerful Analysis Tools with Visualization

-TODO pros and cons of visual analytics vs data mining:

-Unfortunately, data transformation approaches, by themselves, are insufficient to provide the required insights.
-Visual analytics couples these computational capa- bilities with a human decision maker.
-The hybrid system is more powerful than either the machine or the analyst working alone.

-Many possible data transformations may be applicable to a particular problem, but it is not necessarily clear which ones will be of most value in facilitating insight.
-Visual analytics offers advantages to the user because it provides visual cues that can help the analyst formulate a set of viable models.
-Also, because visual analytics is qualitative as well as quantitative, there are no assumptions of exact parameters and well-defined boundaries between what is interesting and what is not.
-A priori criteria of significance may be manipulated based on the judgment of the analyst.
-The weak- nesses of visual analytics are that there are often infinite possibilities in terms of mappings and views, and there is a high potential for information overload in dense information fields.

-Many analytic packages support multiple visual representations and computa- tional techniques, although generally each will emphasize one over the other.
-For example, plots are routinely used to confirm analysis and sampling, and clustering algorithms are often used for data reduction prior to visual exploration.
-The prob- lem is that the communication between the two forms of analysis is often a thin, one-directional channel.

 role of cartoman: